 The CRL follows the format as defined in [RFC 5280].
 Each entry in the CRL shall include the revoked certificate's serial number, revocation date, and a reason for the revocation.

-Editor’s Note: The group shall resolve the issue of allowing multiple certificates in a chain to contain a TNAuthList by reference

 Delegate Certificate Profile

 This clause defines the certificate profile that must be supported for the following two types of certificates:

-Delegate certificate: a certificate that contains or references a TNAuthList identifying one or more TNs, and whose parent certificate contains or references a TNAuthList.
+Delegate certificate: a certificate that contains a TNAuthList identifying one or more TNs, and whose parent certificate contains a TNAuthList.
 Delegate certificates can be intermediate certificates (Basic Constraints CA boolean = true) or end entity certificates (Basic Constraints CA boolean = false).

 STI intermediate certificate held by the STI-SCA of a TNSP: an intermediate certificate that contains a TNAuthList identifying a single SPC value and whose parent is a STI certificate held by an approved STI-CA. This type of certificate is not a delegate certificate since its parent certificate does not contain a TNAuthList.